 “Many people were excluded from being able to efficiently direct their investments.
 There is a lot of trust placed in people who manage other people’s money and at times it would pain me to hear that people weren’t achieving returns in their investment portfolio when the stock market ran [between] 12% and 14%,” he says.

 Madiba grew up in the small suburb of Malanshof in Johannesburg.
-While completing his high schooling, Madiba was chosen for the Student Sponsorship Programme, which provides educational opportunities to high potential scholars from low income families to enable them to attend the best secondary schools in South Africa.
+While completing his high school, Madiba was chosen for the Student Sponsorship Programme, which provides educational opportunities to high-potential scholars from low-income families to enable them to attend the best secondary schools in South Africa.